Undergraduate Course: Outside Now (Site Specific Art, Research and Practice) (ARTX08059)

 - Demonstrate an understanding of these issues through the development of their own responses to particular spaces and communities.

-- Consolidate and disseminate a proposal related to their chosen location.
+- Consolidate and disseminate a proposal related to their chosen location through presentation to staff and students.

 |1.
 One Place After Another; Site Specific Art and Locational Identity|